HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - On redux state `nanoContractsHistory`:
 	- It must be a map of `<TxHash, NcTxHistory>`.
 	- The `NcTxHistory` must contain a set of balance per token.
-	- The `NcTxHistory` must contain relevante information such as:
+	- The `NcTxHistory` must contain relevant information such as:
 	 	- *Transaction ID*
 		- *Nano Contract ID*
 		- *Blueprint ID*